tfynes-pivotal/CFLogCacheDashboardingService/README.md

 The only thing missing is the ability to take this metrics data and rapidly visualize it.

 Grafana is an excellent tool perfectly suited to this purpose, creating dashboards & alerts based on a backing datastore.
+TAS is the perfect platform upon which to host Grafana dashboards.

 This project integrates TAS-Hosted-Grafana (using binary-buildpack) with TAS-UAA and TAS-LogCache components to allow for rapid creation of secured, tennant grafana-dashboards.